 1. Writing Your Children’s Book

-Before writing your children’s book, pinpoint exactly who your target audience is.
+Before planning and writing your children’s book, pinpoint exactly who your target audience is.
 Children, yes, but ideally you want to know the child you’re writing to.

 Answer a few of these questions to determine this: